senzhaocode/FuSViz_docs/docs/Usage_manual.md

 * `value: 1` (**duplication**) / `-1` (**deletion**)
 * `sample: TCGA-HC-7738` - sample name

-Here, the layout of seg track is shown as `Expand` mode (default value in `Sample Height` setting).
-Users can adjust the size of track via `Set track height` setting or choose `Squish` option in `Sample Height` setting to display all samples.
+Here, the layout of seg track is set as `Expand` mode (default value) in the configuration and user is able to choose `Squish` option to show **duplication** and **deletion** events in a compact way.
+For a customized adjustment of the track size, it can be done via `Set track height` setting.
 An example below,

 ![](4.4.2.Load_SVs_in_segment_format_squish.png)